ezsystems/ezplatform/GETTING_STARTED.md

 > **Note**
 >
-> Content/Location objects from public API are converted into eZContentObject/eZContentObjectTreeNode objects (re-fetched)
+> Content/Location objects from the Public API are converted into eZContentObject/eZContentObjectTreeNode objects (re-fetched)

 ### Run legacy PHP code
 The new kernel still relies on eZ Publish legacy kernel and runs it when needed inside an isolated PHP closure, making it sandboxed.